God Blesses Abundantly in Judgment

 My soul breaks with longing for Your judgments at all times.
 [Psalm 119.20]

+God's spoken Word is His judgment.
 Jonah said God will destroy Nineveh in 40 days unless they repented.
 Imagine that judgment.
 It probably even sounded arrogant to some carnal ears.
 Here was a nobody from Israel telling people in a super power country, Assyria, that they were all wrong and they were all wicked!
 That God was angry at them.
 Imagine some unknown figure going to your country and saying you're all a bunch of crooks and scammers, and God is angry with you.
 But they believed Jonah.
 So they got blessed.
 I wonder what would happen if Jonah is sent today to the church?
+Nineveh repented and was spared from sure destruction.
+What a BIG, BIG blessing!

 Here's an Interesting Aspect of It

 By this the hearts of men are revealed.
 Will you love God's judgment even if no reward seems forthcoming or will you just love it if it brings obvious blessings?
-Will you listen because the judgment hurts or punishes your flesh, or will you listen because you love God despite the hurt (or even if there seems to be no punishment forthcoming)?
+Will you listen because the judgment hurts or punishes your flesh, or will you listen because you love God despite the hurt (or even if there is no punishment forthcoming)?
 Humans always go by their ego and flesh cravings, not love for God.
 When the wicked sees that the righteous do not seem rewarded--or wickedness seems to go unpunished--they go on with their wickedness since they seem to get more blessed and get away with evil.

-Paul also said God gives chronic, hardened or incorrigible sinners "over to the sinful desires of their hearts" [Romans 1.24].
+"He seldom reflects on the days of his life because God keeps him occupied with gladness of heart," (Ecc.5).Paul also said God gives chronic, hardened or incorrigible sinners "over to the sinful desires of their hearts" [Romans 1.24].
 He just allows them to wallow in their sins unchecked, enjoying life, letting them like that until judgment suddenly catches up with them in the end.
 And while they're at it, they look blessed because nothing wrong happens to them.
 They even get "blessed" and become rich.
-If they're pastors, their ministries may even grow more than yours.
+If they're pastors, their ministries may even grow bigger and more moneyed than others, while those truly blessed by GOD remain small and looking "poor."

 When God sees that you are beyond repair and beyond repentance (John says there is a sin that cannot be forgiven) he blinds you with comfort zones and lots of material blessings and privileges to keep you so preoccupied, too busy with enjoyment and success to reflect on your spiritual condition deeply and truthfully.
 He makes you feel too "blessed" to think seriously about repentance and a genuine holy life.
 Thus, the more the blessings in wickedness, the more you get comfy and confident with it, the more you cling and the more you become blind.
-But the closer you get to danger when final judgment comes.
+But the closer you also get to danger when final judgment comes.
+The more you're trapped.

-The righteous, on the other hand, receive meager supplies of blessings---although they are truly blessed and favored in God's eyes (remember the rich man and Lazarus?)---to appear unblessed to carnal people.
+The righteous, on the other hand, seem to receive meager supplies of blessings---although they are truly blessed and favored in God's eyes (remember the rich man and Lazarus?)---to appear unblessed to carnal people.
 In this way, the wicked are dissuaded from following the example of the righteous, because the wicked gauges everything in money terms.
 If you do not have a lot of money, you are not blessed, you are under judgment and you do not please God.
 That's how they think.
 If you have no money, you're probably doing things in your life wrongly.
 That's how carnal people see it.

 They say, if a church has little or no income, it is not blessed.
 And because rich churches are blessed financially and materially, then they must be doing the right thing.
 That is the blessing principle of the wicked, and that money-value mentality will lead them to a terrible final judgment.
 There is a way that seems right.